 Groups of Institutions Called Mutualistas Exist in Uruguay

-The Mutualistas.
-Mutualistas are groups of healthcare institutions spread across the country (hospitals, clinics, etc.) that provide all necessary healthcare needs.
+Mutualistas are private groups of healthcare institutions spread across the country (hospitals, clinics, etc.) that provide all necessary healthcare needs to their members.
 [Editor's note: almost all mutualistas have an age cap and/or pre-existing conditions restrictions.]

-There are More Private Health Care Options For Expats in Uruguay
+Private Health Insurance & Hospitals For Expats in Uruguay

 An expat reported about health care in Punta del Este: